 Why won’t the two sheets of ravioli pasta stay sealed?

 When filling the ravioli, the pasta sheet might have become too dry.
 Moisten the edges of the first pasta sheet around the filling with a brush, before applying the second sheet.
-Never dust with flour the two sides of the sheet which will come in contact.
+Never dust with flour the sides of the pasta sheets that come in contact with each other.